cbkii/Auto-Forwarder-Plugin/README.md

 - **Global Keyword/Regex Filter:**
   - New global filter setting that can be applied across multiple rules
   - Per-rule "use global regex" toggle to enable/disable global filter for each rule
-  - Works in combination with local rule filters for maximum flexibility
+  - Matches if either local or global filters pass for maximum flexibility

 - **Persistent Last-Seen Tracking:**
   - Plugin now tracks the last processed message ID for each chat